Tough exterior, precise core – cylinder path measurement with VSE

 Here, the measuring devices are used on what are referred to as jumbo drills.
 Imposing machines that drill blast holes into the hard rock with multiple arms.
 There are many requirements for a blast and just as numerous are the parameters that the blast engineers have to calculate and set up in advance.
 For example, the exact location of the explosive charge in the rock and the depth of the drill holes.

 The precise measuring technology of the volume sensors on the jumbo driller drilling arms monitors the work via cylinder path measurement; the device stops when the desired depth is reached.

 Due to the high precision, the volume sensors from VSE are also installed in control units for the stabilisation of motorboats.
 This controls the position of the boat at higher speeds.
 Each change in position is registered by the volume sensors and forwarded to the control unit.
 It restores the optimal position in a matter of seconds.

 Volume sensors register the smallest changes and are therefore also used for safety-relevant tasks such as in steel mills.
 In a special casting process, the liquid steel is given its shape during the casting process.
 The red-hot steel flows as one piece into a guide system mounted on hydraulic rollers.
 This steel strand slowly cools down via this roller system and is moved on for further processing.
 The hydraulically mounted rollers undergo significant stress due to the high weight of the steel and temperatures of over 1000 degrees.
 To detect hydraulic oil leaks in the system promptly, volume sensors are used.
 This means that defective rollers can be replaced immediately.

-Although the use of volume sensors described here is a niche application that only accounts for around 5 percent of VSE sales, it does show how versatile VSE's high-precision technology can be.
+Although the use of volume sensors described here is a niche application, it does show how versatile VSE's high-precision technology can be.